AlexMahadevan/nicar-2019/intro-to-web-dev.md

 - CSS = Cascading style sheets
     - Define all of the style attributes in one go, so you don't have to worry about styling every piece of HTML

-interesting to look at websites of the powerful, local reporters, because they have naming conventions, original names, etc. in the soure code.

-check out W3 schools templates

-CSS: cascading stylesheets
 - the closer you are to your code and more specific you are means